MeryemKavak/MeryemKavak/README.md

 * **LinkedIn:** [Meryem Kavak](https://www.linkedin.com/in/meryemkavak)

 ---

-> ⭐ Thanks for stopping by my profile!
+> 🚀 I am open to internships and job opportunities!
 >
-> 🚀 **I am open to internships and job opportunities!
+> ⭐ Thanks for stopping by my profile!